eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/guides/supported-idl.md

 };
 ```

-The `discriminator` can be any integer type or an enum. `value` can be any constant value expression.
+The `discriminator` can be any integer type, char, octet, boolean or an enum. `value` can be any constant value expression which fits the discriminator type.
 It must be proceeded by a `;`.
 Any member can be turned into an array by adding `[$size]` after the member name.

 ## Enums